![]() |

-It’s really nice.
-The hotel, the service, the views of the Arabian Sea, and the smell of fresh flowers everywhere is breathtaking.
-As most of our long term readers are well aware, this isn’t how we usually travel.
+It’s nice.
+The hotel, the service, the views of the Arabian Sea, and the smell of fresh flowers everywhere are breathtaking.
+As most of our long-term readers are well aware, this isn’t how we usually travel.

 An endless array of shops littered the sidewalks. |

-Although we will visit many remote locations while in India, we anticipate to see life as it is in this unique and highly cultural country.
+Although we will visit many remote locations while in India, we anticipate seeing life in this unique and highly cultural country.

 However, we’ll exist in relative comfort and luxury both while on the upcoming train, the Maharajahs Express, which we’ll board tomorrow, and the subsequent hotels and restaurants where we’ll stay and dine in the next two months, all four and five stars.